 With data engineers no longer responsible for managing compute and storage, their role is changing from infrastructure development to more performance-based elements of the data stack, or even specialized roles.

-“We can see this shift in the rise of data reliability engineering, and the data engineer being responsible for managing (not building) data infrastructure and overssing the performance of cloud-based systems.”
+“We can see this shift in the rise of data reliability engineering, and data engineering being responsible for managing (not building) data infrastructure and overseeing the performance of cloud-based systems.”

 It’s harder to gain consensus on governance – and that’s OK

-In a previous era, data team structure was very much centralized, with data engineers and tech savvy analysts serving as the “librarians” of the data for the entire company.
+In a previous era of data engineering, data team structure was very much centralized, with data engineers and tech savvy analysts serving as the “librarians” of the data for the entire company.
 Data governance was a siloed role, and data engineers became the de facto gate keepers of data trust — whether or not they liked it.

 Nowadays, Maxime suggests, it’s widely accepted that governance is distributed.
 Every team has their own analytic domain they own, forcing decentralized team structures around broadly standardized definitions of what “good” data looks like.

 “We’ve accepted that consensus seeking is not necessary in all areas, but that doesn’t make it any easier,” he says.
 “The data warehouse is the mirror of the organization in many ways.
 If people don’t agree on what they call things in the data warehouse or what the definition of a metric is, then this lack of consensus will be reflected downstream.
 But maybe that’s OK.”

 Perhaps, Maxime argues, it’s not necessarily the sole responsibility of the data team to find consensus for the business, particularly if the data is being used across the company in different ways.
 This will inherently lead to duplication and misalignment unless teams are deliberate about what data is private (in other words, only used by a specific business domain) or shared with the broader organization.